Art is one area where France and Russia get along | Malay Mail

-PARIS, Dec 16 — While relations between Russia and France can often feel as frosty as the Siberian tundra, there is one area where diplomacy is working better than ever: art.
+PARIS, Dec 19 — While relations between Russia and France can often feel as frosty as the Siberian tundra, there is one area where diplomacy is working better than ever: Art.

 Taking the lead is the Louis Vuitton Foundation in Paris, owned by luxury group LVMH, which has staged two blockbuster shows pulled from Russian collections.